sandrich/bedrock-swarm/docs/examples/basic.md

 # Basic Usage Examples

 This guide provides basic examples of using Bedrock Swarm.
+Each example demonstrates a core feature of the framework.

-## Simple Conversation
+## Simple Conversation {#simple-conversation}

-Basic interaction with an agent:
+The most basic way to use Bedrock Swarm is to create an agent and have a conversation:

+### Code Example

 ```python
 from bedrock_swarm import BedrockAgent